Christian Community Churches of New Zealand: The Brethren and the Charismatic movement

 The Charismatic movement has been very controversial in Brethren circles.
 Brethren were long noted for teaching cessationism — the idea that the so-called sign gifts (such as miracles, divine healing, and speaking in tongues) were given only to the early church to authenticate the apostles, and "ceased" with the death of the last apostle.
 Visits to New Zealand by British Brethren preachers Campbell McAlpine and Arthur Wallis in the late 1950s and early 1960s caused a great deal of controversy.
 Although widely welcomed at first, both found themselves increasingly isolated as their Charismatic sympathies became known and Brethren leaders like Robert Laidlaw, William H. Pettit, Enoch Coppin, Colin Graham, and Ces Hilton, along with J. Foster Crane, a missionary to Fiji, closed ranks to oppose what they stood for.
 McAlpine and Wallis both returned to the United Kingdom, and subsequently left the Brethren movement to help found the House Church Movement.
-Brethren leaders throughout New Zealand unanimously rejected the Charismatic movement in 1964, and decided that the assembly at Te Papapa, Mangere, which had endorsed the view that all spiritual gifts were operating today, would no longer be "recognized" as a Brethren assembly.
+Brethren leaders throughout New Zealand unanimously rejected the Charismatic movement in 1964, and decided that the assembly at Te Papapa, Māngere, which had endorsed the view that all spiritual gifts were operating today, would no longer be "recognized" as a Brethren assembly.
 At a conference at Howe Street Chapel on 21 November that year, leading Brethren from throughout New Zealand signed a statement declaring in part:

 Signs of a thaw in attitudes began to appear in the late 1970s.
 When Te Atatu Bible Chapel embraced the Charismatic movement in 1978, it was not treated as the Te Papapa assembly had been almost fifteen years earlier.
 It remained within the Brethren movement.
 It was an isolated case, however; not until the early 2000s would there be any significant evidence of a Charismatic movement among Brethren assemblies throughout New Zealand.
 Attitudes since have become much more diverse, however.
 Complete rejection, and uncritical acceptance, of this movement are both minority positions among New Zealand Brethren today.
-Assemblies affirming a continualist position (that all gifts of the Holy Spirit are operating today) include Street City Church in Wellington, Life Church, Manurewa in Auckland, Tasman Church and Hope Community Church in Nelson.
+Assemblies affirming a continuationist position (that all gifts of the Holy Spirit are operating today) include Street City Church in Wellington, Life Church, Manurewa in Auckland, Tasman Church and Hope Community Church in Nelson.
 Assemblies affirming a cessationist position include The Orchard in Te Puke, Bethany Bible Chapel in Auckland, and Onekawa Bible Church in Napier.